PedroGilo12/Customer-Relationship-Management-CRM-Tool/README.md

 * Sales Pipeline Management: Managing the stages of the sales process;
 * Reporting and Analytics: Providing sales reports and customer analytics;
 * Activity Tracking: Tracking interactions with customers, such as calls and meetings;
+* Document Storage and Management: Storing and managing sales and marketing documents;

 ## Remaining Updates